Plus, Why He Got Vaccinated

-Can I spread COVID-19 once I receive an mRNA COVID-19 vaccine?
+Can I spread COVID-19 once I receive a COVID-19 vaccine?
 Do I still need to wear a mask?

 Once you have been vaccinated, you should continue behaving as though you have not been vaccinated: Wear a mask, maintain physical distance and wash your hands.

-- These vaccines may take a week or two to help your body build immunity, so you could still become infected before the vaccine is able to protect you.
+- Vaccines may take a week or two to help your body build immunity, so you could still become infected before your immune system is able to protect you.

 Use all tools available to you to protect both yourself and others from COVID-19.